 We offer loans to financial advisors for recruiting and retention purposes.
 The decision to extend credit to a financial advisor or other key revenue producer is generally based on their ability to generate future revenues.
-Loans offered are generally repaid over a five to ten year period, with interest recognized as earned, and are contingent upon affiliation with us.
+Loans offered are generally repaid over a five to ten year period and are contingent upon affiliation with us (i.e., whether the advisor is actively affiliated with us or has terminated affiliation with us).
 These loans are not assignable by the financial advisor and may only be assigned by us to a successor in interest.
-There is no fee income associated with these loans.
-In the event that the financial advisor is no longer affiliated with us, any unpaid balance of such loan becomes immediately due and payable to us.
+In the event that the financial advisor is no longer affiliated with us, any unpaid balance of such loan becomes immediately due and payable to us and generally does not continue to accrue interest.
 Based upon the nature of these financing receivables, affiliation status is the primary credit risk factor within this portfolio.
 We present the outstanding balance of loans to financial advisors on our Statement of Financial Condition, net of the allowance for credit losses.
 Refer to the allowance for credit losses section that follows for further information related to our allowance for credit losses on our loans to financial advisors.
-See Note 7 for additional information on our loans to financial advisors.

-Loans to financial advisors are considered past due once they are 30 days or more delinquent as to the payment of contractual interest or principal.
-Loans are placed on nonaccrual status when we determine that full payment of contractual principal and interest is in doubt, or the loan is past due 180 days or more as to contractual interest or principal.
+Loans for financial advisors who are actively affiliated with us are considered past due once they are 30 days or more delinquent as to the payment of contractual interest or principal.
+Such loans are placed on nonaccrual status when we determine that full payment of contractual principal and interest is in doubt, or the loan is past due 180 days or more as to contractual interest or principal.
 When a loan is placed on nonaccrual status, the accrued and unpaid interest receivable is written-off.
-Interest is recognized on a cash basis until the loan qualifies for return to accrual status.
 Loans are returned to an accrual status when the loans have been brought contractually current with the original terms and have been maintained on a current basis for a reasonable period, generally six months.